arthurmaul/Tel/README.md

 ## 3.3 Modifying TEL and contributing

 # 4. Q & A
-*“A language that doesn't affect the way you think about programming is not worth knowing.” ― Alan J. Perlis"*
+> *“A language that doesn't affect the way you think about programming is not worth knowing.” ― Alan J. Perlis*
 ## ...
 ## ...
 ## ...

 # 5. Where do I go from here?
-*“I'm not a great programmer; I'm just a good programmer with great habits.” ― Kent Beck* Included in this repository is the TEL manual collection.
+> *“I'm not a great programmer; I'm just a good programmer with great habits.” ― Kent Beck* Included in this repository is the TEL manual collection.
 This collection is divided into smaller, well specified *Formative Educational Texts* or FETs.
 These are designed to be consistent and comprehensive, with a clear standard ensuring documentation quality.
 They are also meant to be short and simple, yet comprehensive, and to give you a clear and logical foundation to use TEL in whatever